tornadoweb/tornado/website/sphinx/releases/next.rst

 * Empty HTTP request arguments are no longer ignored.
 This applies to ``HTTPRequest.arguments`` and ``RequestHandler.get_argument[s]`` in WSGI and non-WSGI modes.
+* New function `tornado.testing.bind_unused_port` both chooses a port and binds a socket to it, so there is no risk of another process using the same port.  ``get_unused_port`` is now deprecated.